City

 How does the cost of living in Manhattan, NY compare to the national average?

 Manhattan, NY, has a significantly higher cost of living compared to the nationwide average.
-The cost of living index in Manhattan stands at 174, which is 74% higher than the national average of 100.
-This elevated index reflects the higher expenses in areas such as housing, groceries, and utilities, making it crucial for job seekers to consider these financial factors when planning a move.
+The cost of living index in Manhattan stands at 396, which is nearly 300% higher than the national average of 100.
+This elevated index affects various aspects, including housing, groceries, utilities, transportation, healthcare, and miscellaneous expenses.
+Job seekers should consider these higher costs when planning for life in Manhattan.

 Take a deeper dive into the job market in Manhattan, NY